IOS-CodePath-Group31/Unit5GroupMileStone/README.md

 - [x] Tab bar the helps navigate between feed and profile screen.
 - [ ] Users can view and edit their profile info.
 - [x] Users can create groups.
-- [ ] The creater of the group can add people to their group.
+- [ ] The creator of the group can add people to their group.
 - [ ] Members of a group can add posts to the group.
 - [ ] Users can view all the groups they are in.
 - [x] Users can click on a group and get detailed view of the group.